 - Have Your Own Paper: Don’t annoy your teacher, or your desk neighbors, by being a mooch.
 You look…um…well…disorganized.

 - Don’t shove anything into a pocket style folder.
 Hole punch it and put it into the 3-ring folder.
 Then it remains whole, uncrumpled, and totally able to be relocated.

 Day 3: Hire A Tutor

 We just heard your eyes roll.
 But once you find the right tutor, you’ll wonder why you didn’t do it sooner.
 Tutors are (usually) fun, wacky, smart people who love to help other people learn.
 If you don’t click with the first one, go to a second one.
 You need to find a tutor that works well with you so you can relax and enjoy – yes, enjoy – the learning process.
 Teachers don’t always explain things in a way you can understand.
 A good tutor knows multiple ways to explain different concepts and can offer study tricks that help fuzzy ideas become crystal clear.
 Try The Premier Tutors and you’ll get your first day of tutoring FREE!

 Day 4: Communicate with teachers and/or classmates

 It might be more comfortable to communicate with classmates but communicating with teachers is always a better choice.
 Teachers equate student communication with caring.
-If you briefly review what is due, test dates, assignments, etc., once a week with your teacher, he/she is apt to give you the benefit of the doubt when grade time comes around because “you are a student who cares”.
+If you briefly review what is due, test dates, assignments, etc., once a week with your teacher, he/she is apt to give you the benefit of the doubt when grade time comes around because you’re clearly a student who cares.

 When the weekend rolls around, you can set aside a little time to review the week behind you and write a “Goal List” for the upcoming week.
 Doesn’t that feel a little better already?
 Stay tuned for “10 Days To Better Grades – Part 2”.